jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

 I have published over 20 papers in refereed journals and conference proceedings, such as TKDE, VLDBJ, KDD, VLDB, and AAAI.
 My research has powered several billion-scale online services at DiDi Chuxing and Baidu Maps.
 I also serve as the program committee member or reviewer for leading conferences and journals, such as KDD, ICLR, NeurIPS, ICML, and TKDE.
 I received several awards including HKUST AIS Best Research Award, VLDB Best Research Paper Nomination, and first place in KDD Cup 2018.

 # Research Interests
-My current research interest lie in the following aspects:
+My current research interests lie in the following aspects:
 * Fundamental algorithms: data-centric AI, efficient deep learning, physics-informed learning
 * Urban intelligence: urban foundation models, generative city agents
 * AI for science: climate modeling and prediction